-If you’re keen to paint yourself as the next Dom from Fast and Furious, burnouts are certainly a great way to go.
-They look imposing and are sure to draw the eyes of everyone in the vicinity.
+If you’re eager to paint yourself as the next Dom from Fast and Furious, burnouts are certainly a great way to go.
+They look intimidating and are sure to draw the eyes of everyone in the vicinity.

-However, although they’re almost seen as a staple of American society, be warned.
-The many caveats include legalities, safety aspects, financial considerations, and general car care.
+However, although they’re almost seen as a staple of American society, be cautious.
+The numerous caveats include legalities, safety aspects, financial considerations, and general car maintenance.

-How simple it is to spin up your tires also depends on the transmission type.
-If you drive a manual car, it’s as simple as popping the clutch.
+How straightforward it is to spin up your tires also depends on the transmission type.
+If you drive a manual car, it’s as effortless as popping the clutch.

-In the manual’s younger brother, though, things are more complicated.
+In the manual’s younger sibling, though, things are more complex.
 In this guide, I will describe how to do a burnout in an automatic car.

 Table of ContentsShow